kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/SIMD.md

 if (x < 0) x = 0;
 ```

-We cannot naively use SIMD types in this scenario, because `x < 0` is not a boolean value, instead it is a `simnd_mask<double, Abi>` object which represents possibly multiple booleans.
+We cannot naively use SIMD types in this scenario, because `x < 0` is not a boolean value, instead it is a `simd_mask<double, Abi>` object which represents possibly multiple booleans.

 ```c++
 Kokkos::Experimental::native_simd<double> x;